isomerpages/moe-rgsperl/highlights/happenings/_posts/2024-05-30-post-Redesigning Pedagogy international Conference 2024.md

 learning by Mr Chan Sau Siong &amp; Ms Cindy Tiong</p>
 </li>
 </ul>
-<p>This global exchange of ideas among local and international educators
+<p>This global platform enabled valuable knowledge sharing among local and
-is vital for advancing pedagogical practices.
-We are proud to contribute to these meaningful discussions.</p>
+international educators, contributing to the advancement of pedagogical approaches.
+We are proud to have been part of these vital discussions that shape the future of education.</p>
 <p>Abstracts of the presentations and workshop can be found <a href="https://rgs.perl.edu.sg/rpic-2024-abstracts/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <p></p>